duranserkan/DRN-Project/README.md

 ### Dotnet Solution Structure
 This solution consists of 6 parts that are being developed with Jetbrains Rider on macOS with arm-based M2 chip.
 However I expect it to work on any modern machine since it is a cross platform solution
 1. **Docker Folder:** It contains dockerfile and compose definitions for dependencies.
 They just works and can be used for other solutions.
 2. **Docs:** It contains project documents.
-I am planning to support this docs with articles and a youtube playlist.
+This docs will be supported with articles and a youtube playlist.
 3. **Items:** It contains file that does not belong anywhere else such as .gitignore, .dockerignore and .github workflows
 4. **Src:** It contains 3 folders that define 3 different **DRN** domain.
    * **Nexus:** Nexus app connects all services and apis developed with **DRN.Framework**.